-UNALOME series is special to my heart as it will lay out my tipsy spiritual journey so far into fragments of experiences that the readers might enjoy.
-I have chosen the word Unalome because it describes a symbol which means the path to enlightenment which is not always a straight one and has so many trials, tribulations, missteps, lessons and sufferings.
+UNALOME series is special to my heart… I have chosen the word Unalome because it describes a symbol which means the path to enlightenment which is not always a straight one and has so many trials, tribulations, missteps, lessons and sufferings.
 This symbol is very close to my heart, why?
 Will tell in the end of the series!
 Till then happy reading.

-Before beginning I want to acknowledge and pay my obeisance to My Gurudev, Anandmurti Gurumaa, Swamiji, and all other loving saints on this planet.
+Before beginning I want to acknowledge and pay my obeisance to all loving saints on this planet.
 May their blessings always ponder upon us.
 And also I want to thank this wonderful platform with very broadminded and non judgemental people who least bother about anyone’s personal life and their beliefs or religion or any contemporary master anyone wishes to follow.
 Kudos!
 To you all.
 Earlier I was hesitant to share my thoughts but now I am sure that I can not find any better platform than this site.
 Moreover, I remembered that Guru does not mean a particular Saint or person, but it means someone who can destroy your darkness and brighten your life with the divine light.
-So whether it is my formal guruji from whom I have got initiation or swamiji or any other Saint, I respect all equally because I think they are sharing the same vast ocean of knowledge, love and eternal peace in disguise of different physical bodies and different ways of teaching.
+So I respect all saints equally because I think they are sharing the same vast ocean of knowledge, love and eternal peace in disguise of different physical bodies and different ways of teaching.
 But even if I hurt someone’s sentiments or contribute to a negative thought arising out of your mind, then my humble apologies to you🙏

 Ok! let’s start.
 Before I was born, my parents had to face a lot of stress from my paternal grandparents as they wanted a grandson and not a second granddaughter, first being my elder sister.
 Thus, there were a lot of separations and patch ups my parents had to face.
 Ultimately my mother left my paternal house and came to nani house, which was filled with love, positivity and happy vibes.
-I was born at my nani house only and just before a week I was about to be born, my masi, who also shares the same guru with me, used to listen to our master’s discourses telecasted on Sony TV in those days.
+I was born at my nani house only and just before a week I was about to be born, my masi, used to listen to a lady Saint also her former master, whose discourses were telecasted on Sony TV in those days.
 I have already mentioned this lengthy story of how was I named in my article: https://os.me/short-stories/whats-in-a-name-2/?bbl_published=1

-So I was named Meera because Guruji was giving discourse on Saint Meerabai in the week I was born, so I think or you can say it is my strong feelings that I was named by my master.
+So I was named Meera because she was giving discourse on Saint Meerabai in the week I was born, so I think or you can say it is my strong feelings that I was named by that lady Saint.

 You can click here for reading sub part 1.